 2. Debt consolidation

-If you have debt from more than one lender, and you’re falling behind on multiple payments, a debt consolidation loan may be a viable option.
+If you have debt from more than one lender and you’re falling behind on multiple payments, a debt consolidation loan may be a viable option.

 3. Seek free debt advice

-You can find more information on both of these services (plus many more) on the GOV.UK website.
+You can find more information on all of these services (plus many more) on the GOV.UK website.
+There’s plenty of help out there, including face-to-face, telephone, and online support.
+Always remember to check that any organisation you contact is regulated by the Financial Conduct Authority (FCA).

 How can you prevent future issues?